observingClouds/mllam-exps-ShCu/README.md

 Generally, experiments can be run with `dvc exp run`, but since we need to schedule our experiments with SLURM and DVC relies on being called after a job has been finished to calculate the checksums, we need to do some hacks:

-1. Use `sbatch -W` in the `cmd` field of the stage to return to DVC only after the model task has been finished.
+1. Use `sbatch -W` in the `cmd` field of the stage to return to DVC only after the model tasks has been finished.
 2. Use a tmux session to run DVC in the background and let it wait for the job to finish.
 3. Use wrapper scripts to ingest SLURM environment variables and setups.